G2DA: Geometry-Guided Dual-Alignment Learning for RGB-Infrared Person Re-Identification: Proposed Method

 here $\!\prod(u,v)\!\!=\!\!\{T\!\!\in\!\!\mathbb{R}^{(K\!+\!1)\times(K\!+\!1)}\!\!\mid\!\!
 T1_{K+1}\!\!=\!\!u,T^\top1_{K+1}\!\!=\!\!v\}$ (vector $1_{K+1}=[1,...,1]^\top \in \mathbb{R}^{K+1}$), $v^{R}_{i}\in V^{R}$ and $v^{I}_{j}\in V^{I}$.
 The weight vectors $u=\{u_{i}\}^{K+1}_{i} \in \Delta _{K+1}$ and $v=\{v_{i}\}^{K+1}_{i} \in \Delta _{K+1}$ are ($K$+$1$)-dimensional simplex. $c(\cdot,\cdot)$ is the cost function (e.g., cosine similarity) that measures the distance between two groups of feature $V^{R}$ and $V^{I}$, forming a \textit{Cross-Modality Cost Matrix} as seen in Fig. \ref{fig:2}(b).

-We further impose a multi-level contrastive loss \cite{Hadsell2006DimensionalityRB,Xu2020CrossDomainDV} over every pair of aligned features for Equation (\ref{eq:Op}), which enforces intra-class feature compactness whereas inter-class separability.
-Different from previous methods, the contrastive loss is applied to both part-based features and global features, where every pair-wise features is of different modalities.
+We further impose contrastive loss \cite{Hadsell2006DimensionalityRB} over every pair of aligned features, which enforces intra-class feature compactness whereas inter-class separability.
+Different from previous methods, the contrastive loss is applied to both local body-part features and global features, where every pair-wise features is of different modalities.